DeweyReed/UltimateRingtonePicker/README.md

     // Add a extra default item
     .defaultUri(uri)
-    // Add default and change the default item name("Default" is used otherwise) .defaultTitleAndUri("My default name", uri)
+    // Add a default item and change the default item name("Default" is used otherwise) .defaultTitleAndUri("My default name", uri)

-    // Use this to remove the "Silent" item .removeSilent()
+    // There's a "silent" item by default, use this line to remove it.
+    .removeSilent()

     // Select this uri